edsilv/iiif.io/source/api/search/0.9/index.md

  * Searching for user provided commentary about the resource, either as a discovery mechanism for the resource or for the discussion.
  * Discovering similar sections of text to compare either the content or the object

-User interface considerations include highlight matching words in the display, providing a heatmap of where the matches occur within the object, and providing a mechanism to jump between points within the object.
+User interfaces that could be built using the search response include highlighting matching words in the display, providing a heatmap of where the matches occur within the object, and providing a mechanism to jump between points within the object.
+The auto-complete service assists users in identifying terms that exist within the selected scope.

 ### 1.2.
 Terminology

 The key words _MUST_, _MUST NOT_, _REQUIRED_, _SHALL_, _SHALL NOT_, _SHOULD_, _SHOULD NOT_, _RECOMMENDED_, _MAY_, and _OPTIONAL_ in this document are to be interpreted as described in [RFC 2119][rfc-2119].

 ## 2. Overview